 - Chitra Gupta

 - Laxman Temple

 The carvings that depict the heavenly apsaras (damsels) engaged in various day to day act.
 These are most popular sight on the temple walls.
 Their voluptuous bodies are sensuous in nature, and are placed besides bizarre animal figures and entangled couples in sex acts.

 The sensuous carvings have had the purpose of educating young princes and nobles grow into adulthood.
 The emphasis on sex offers insight into one of the most intricate part of human life, and celebrates the spirit of procreation and associated pleasure.

-The temples offer and interesting spectacle for quizzed travelers who folk here in large numbers every year.
+The temples offer and interesting spectacle for quizzed traveller who folk here in large numbers every year.
 They act as a window to India's esoteric past.
-For those with little or no understanding of Oriental societies the visit is an eye opener.
+For those with little or no understanding of Oriental societies, the visit is an eye opener.

-All these elements are usually found in large temples, but small temples do not have some of these elements, though the basic structure remains the same.
+All these elements are usually found in large temples, but small ones do not have some of these elements, though the basic structure remains the same.

 The temple architecture in the country is unique in the sense that they are all based on principals mentioned above.
 Nevertheless these places of worship differ in their outward appearances in different regions of India.